-Libraries for browser-based mathematics, e.g. for browser-based machine learning ranked in descending order of viability:
+Libraries for browser-based mathematics, e.g. for browser-based machine learning.

-This looks genuinely amazing in terms of functionality and even includes native support for worker threads and concurrency.
+They implement impressive functionality and even includes native support for worker threads and concurrency.
 However… it is lacking modern web wrappings such as npm packaging etc, so is not convenient to use from e.g. webpack.
+The source code repository is not anywhere obvious so I’m not sure how current the code is.

 linalg uses native arrays because of their speed.